patrickgilsf/q-sys-ide-importer/readme.md

 ### Setup your Q-Sys file

-`init.json` has a `component` property that needs to align with text controller/UCI, and "Script Access" has to be set to "All", or "External":
+`init.json` has a `component` property that needs to match the text controller/UCI you are trying to write code for, and "Script Access" has to be set to "All", or "External":

 ![Type Test](img/import_properties.png)

 ## Authentication